 The Basal-IQ rollout is the first step from Tandem towards their more complete hybrid closed-loop system, which will be called Control-IQ.
 This is the first FDA approval of a pump algorithm integrating with the Dexcom G6, on the heel’s of it’s “interoperability” approval this spring.

 From Tandem’s press release:

 Benefits of the New Basal-IQ Predictive Low Glucose Suspend Feature

-Predicts and helps prevent lows – Using CGM values, the Basal-IQ feature looks ahead 30 minutes and suspends insulin when glucose is predicted to drop below 4.4 mmol/L80 mg/dL or if glucose is currently below 3.9 mmol/L70 mg/dL and falling.
-The system resumes insulin once glucose values start to rise.
+Predicts and helps prevent lows – Using CGM values, the Basal-IQ feature looks ahead 30 minutes and suspends insulin when blood glucose is predicted to drop below 4.4 mmol/L80 mg/dL or if blood glucose is currently below 3.9 mmol/L70 mg/dL and falling.
+The system resumes insulin once blood glucose values start to rise.

 Works silently in the background – No additional alerts or alarms are required to use Basal-IQ technology compared to standard CGM-enabled pumps.
 Users can choose whether or not to receive alerts when insulin is suspended and resumed based on their personal preference.